-From the diverse unity which characterize Spain, came the distinguished Araneta family surname.
-Historians have studied available records to reveal the original family ancestral seat originated in Aragon, an ancient kingdom of Spain.
-One of the earliest records bearing the name Araneta is that of Martin de Araneta, who came from an aristocratic family of Basque origin.
-His name was recorded in the Castilian document dated 1227.
+From the diverse unity which characterizes Spain, comes the distinguished Araneta family surname.
+Historians have studied the available records and it revealed that the original family ancestral seat first originated in Aragon, an ancient kingdom of Spain.
+One of the earliest record bearing the name Araneta is that of Martin de Araneta, who came from an aristocratic family of Basque origin.
+His name was recorded in a Castilian document dated 1227.
 Martin de Araneta was a Knight during the era of the Reconquest.
-He served and escorted Ferdinand III, king of Castile and Leon, in the conquest of Cordova, Murcia, Jean, and Seville from the Moors in 1217.
-He was granted innumerable amounts of lands when Ferdinand divided the conquered territories between his Knights, the Church, and the Nobility, whom he endowed with great latifundia.
-The era of the reconquest was completed in 1492, when the Moors lost Granada to King Ferdinand and Queen Isabella.
-Religion had an important role in this age of reconquest, serving as a rallying point for military and political efforts which were a part of recovering Arab occupied territories.
+He served and escorted Ferdinand III, King of Castile and Leon, in the conquest of Cordova, Murcia, Jaen, and Seville, from the Moors in 1217.
+He was granted innumerable amounts of lands when Ferdinand divided the conquered territories between his knights, the Church, and the Nobility, whom he enfeoffed with great latifundias.

-According to Alberto and Arturo Garcia Garaffa, Basque scholars and historians from Vasco (Navarro), the Aranetas had ancestral homes in the valley of Gainza and Andoain in Gipuzkoa.
+According to Alberto and Arturo Garcia Garaffa, Basque writers and historians, the Aranetas had ancestral homes in the valleys of Gainza and Andoain in Gipuzkoa.
 A notable member of this household, Juan Francisco de Araneta, was ennobled in Gainza, circa 1683.